Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

 unit_tests_2() #0, no problem
 {% endhighlight %}

-With the help of these functions, we finally need to write a wrapper function that integrates these parts and create a sliding windows along the decimal expansion of π.
+With the help of these functions, we finally need to write a wrapper function that integrates these parts and create a sliding window along the decimal expansion of π.

 {% highlight python %}
 def find_first_prime(exp, width, digit_limit):